dproctor/personal-website/books.md

 - Unit X: How the Pentagon and Silicon Valley Are Transforming the Future of War (Raj M. Shah, Christopher Kirchhoff)
 - The Road (Cormac McCarthy)
 - Butler to the World: The Book the Oligarchs Don't Want You to Read - How Britain Helps the World's Worst People Launder Money, Commit Crimes, and Get Away with Anything (Oliver Bullough)
+- The Message (Ta-Nehisi Coates)
+- Shoe Dog: A Memoir by the Creator of Nike (Phil Knight)

 {% for post in site.posts %}
 <li>